d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperband-async.md

 ## Asynchronous Scheduler

-With our new training script in place, the code for running ASHA is a simple variation of what we did for asynchronous random search above.
+With our new training script in place, the code for running ASHA is a simple variation of what we did for asynchronous random search.

 ```{.python .input  n=6}
 from syne_tune.backend.local_backend import LocalBackend